Veterans benefits have been around for decades, but there's no promise that everyone with military service can actually get VA loans.

 Credit scores reflect not how much you earn but how you handle debt.
 In the case of VA loans the real importance of credit scores is that a good score will help you get a lower mortgage rate.
 This means there's a real financial benefit to paying bills on time and in full.
-Right now most lenders are looking for a score of at least 620.
+Right now some lenders are looking for a score of at least 660.

 You've worked hard for your VA benefits but with mortgages have to keep an eye on the bottom line – whether you're now on active duty or out of the service.